-It will be important to continue to evaluate admissions standards (and international comparability) going forwards - ideally as part of the periodic programme review process.
+It will be important to continue to evaluate admissions standards (and international comparability) going forwards - ideally as part of the programme evaluation report process.
 This also includes measurable indicators or monitoring mechanisms for equity and diversity principles, and establishing a formal, periodic review process of the selection policy involving students and external stakeholders.

 We agree with the importance placed on the evaluation of admissions criteria, and can confirm that they are regularly reviewed, including through the Programme Evaluation Report process.
-Progression and graduation rates (the first cohort in Cyprus will graduate in Spring 2026), based on diverse learner characteristics and admissions qualifications e.g. entry exam, are also monitored as part of the Programme Evaluation Report.
+Our recent statistical analysis supports the appropriateness of our academic admission standards and reinforces the value of a balanced admissions process that considers not only academic performance but also interview-based assessment.
+Progression and graduation rates, based on diverse learner characteristics, are also monitored as part of the programme evaluation report.
 The monitoring mechanisms in place allow us to ensure the appropriateness of our admissions criteria and to facilitate support for specific student groups that may need it, for example students with disabilities.